Skip to main content

 Opposes School Choice

-Voters considered likely to oppose the passage of School Choice education laws according to the i360 National School Choice Model.
+Voters considered likely to oppose the passage of School Choice laws according to the i360 National School Choice Model.

 Supports School Choice

-Voters considered likely to support the passage of School Choice education laws according to the i360 National School Choice Model.
+Voters considered likely to support the passage of School Choice laws according to the i360 National School Choice Model.

 Supports Parental Education Involvement Voters